triggerdotdev/trigger-nextjs-hello-world/README.md

 1. The frontend calls `POST /api/hello`
 2. The API route triggers the `hello-world` task using the Trigger.dev SDK
-3. The task runs on Trigger.dev's infrastructure (with retries, logging, the works)
+3. The 'hello-world' task runs on Trigger.dev's infrastructure

 ## Local dev